LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

             different thread dimensions), the product of sizes of the corresponding iteration spaces cannot be greater than the maximum allowable threads per block.
-Typically, this is equ:math:`\leq` 1024; e.g., attempting to launch a CUDA kernel with more than 1024 threads per block will cause the CUDA runtime to complain about *illegal launch parameters.*
+Typically, this is 1024 threads per block.
+Attempting to execute a kernel with more than the maximum allowed the CUDA runtime to complain about *illegal launch parameters.*
           * **Thread-direct policies are recommended only for certain loop patterns, such as tiling.**